 Many of the symptoms you’re likely to experience this week have probably been bothering you for a few weeks already.

-- Constipation: Natural remedies, such as a high-fibre diet and drinking water throughout the day, may help.
+- Constipation: Natural remedies, such as a high-fiber diet and drinking water throughout the day, may help.
 Regular exercise can also help relieve constipation, even when you’re not pregnant.

 Constipation is common during pregnancy and can cause abdominal pain or discomfort, infrequent bowel movements, and hard stools.
-Eat a high-fibre diet including fruits, vegetables, breakfast cereals, wholegrain breads etc. Add a bit of bran to your regular roti dough to amp up the fibre content.
-Walking, swimming, and other moderate exercise for 20-30 minutes, three-four times a week can also help stimulate the bowels.
+Eat a high-fiber diet including fruits, vegetables, breakfast cereals, wholegrain bread, etc. Add a bit of bran to your regular roti dough to amp up the fiber content.
+Walking, swimming and another moderate exercise for 20-30 minutes, three-four times a week can also help stimulate the bowels.